Sum If Not Blank – Excel & Google Sheets

 Treating Spaces as Blank Cells – Without Helper Column

-First, the SUMPRODUCT Function lists the array of values from the two cell ranges:
+First, the SUMPRODUCT Function reads the cell values:

 Then, the TRIM Function removes leading and trailing spaces from Player names: